 What vaccines does my cat need?

-Lucky for you, cats are less maintenance than dogs.
+Lucky for you, cats are lower maintenance than dogs.
 That means fewer shots are needed to keep them safe!
-But Dr. Liff does recommend 3 important vaccines that will protect your kitty against unwanted viruses.
+But Dr. Liff does recommend 3 important cat vaccines that will protect your kitty against unwanted viruses.

 Like dogs, your cat can be infected with rabies and pass it on to you.
 Bummer.
 Indoor cats may not need this shot.
 But, in most states, your kitty is required to have this vaccine regardless of whether they ever leave your apartment.